 Help prevent identity theft by masking your IP address and encrypting your data

-Help prevent web sites from gathering data on you and profiling you
+Help prevent web sites, ISP’s and government agencies from gathering data on you and profiling you.

 SurfBouncer Personal VPN will encrypt your data connection so that your ISP cannot see what web sites you are going to.
-That, effectively stops your ISP from profiling you.
+That, effectively stops your ISP from profiling you and selling that information.

 However, you have to take steps to insure this security is not bypassed via other means: